cartant/eslint-plugin-etc/docs/rules/no-implicit-any-catch.md

 # Use type-safe error callbacks (`no-implicit-any-catch`)

 This rule requires an explicit type annotation for error parameters in promise `catch` callbacks.
-It's similar to the TypeScript [`no-implicit-any-catch`](https://github.com/typescript-eslint/typescript-eslint/blob/e01204931e460f5e6731abc443c88d666ca0b07a/packages/eslint-plugin/docs/rules/no-implicit-any-catch.md) rule, but is for promises - not `try`/`catch` statements.
+It's similar to TypeScript 4.4's [`useUnknownInCatchVariables`](https://www.typescriptlang.org/tsconfig#useUnknownInCatchVariables) but is for promises - not `try`/`catch` statements.

 ## Rule details